-Nordic citizens are exempted and may apply for graduate studies until 15th April and for undergraduate studies until 5th June (with the exception of the Icelandic as a second language programme, for which the deadline is 1st February 2016).
+Nordic citizens are exempted and may apply for graduate studies until 15 April and for undergraduate studies until 5 June.

 Graduate Studies: Specific faculty rules apply regarding admission requirements for graduate studies at the master's and doctoral levels.
 These rules are published in the course catalogue and on the websites of individual faculties.

 In general, teaching at the University of Iceland is in the Icelandic language.
-Only a limited number of programmes (mainly postgraduate) are offered entirely in English, see PDF list for an indication.
+Only a limited number of programmes (mainly postgraduate) are offered entirely in English, see further details here.
 Several faculties offer single courses taught in English, see courses taught in English.
 Please note that proof of English proficiency requirements may apply to applicants whose native language is not English.
 Further information on programmes and courses is available in the course catalogue.

 - Applicants are required to attach in pdf format their latest diploma/transcript, together with a copy of the front page of their passport.
 Some faculties also require certain other supporting documents, i.e. statement of purpose, CV and references.